A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Results

 \section{Results}

-\subsection{Performance of the estimators for simulated populations}
+\subsection{Performance of the Estimators for Simulated Populations}

-\subsubsection{CSR populations}
+\subsubsection{CSR Populations}

-For populations modeled by the Poisson distribution, the estimators \(\hat{\lambda}_{C}^{(c)}\), \(\hat{\lambda}_{P}^{(c)}\), and \(\hat{\lambda}_{\text{MLE}}^{(c)}\) all produced estimates with low relative bias, demonstrating comparable and robust performance across varying density levels and nearest-neighbor orders.
-The \(\hat{\lambda}_{\text{DK}}\) was applicable only for \(\ell = 1\) and exhibited substantial positive bias at lower densities where censoring was severe.
-The relative performance of all methods was systematically influenced by the extreme resulting censored rate, which is defined by $n_0/(nq)$.
+For populations generated under the Poisson model, the estimators $\hat{\lambda}_{C}^{(c)}$, $\hat{\lambda}_{P}^{(c)}$, and $\hat{\lambda}_{\text{MLE}}^{(c)}$ all showed low relative bias, indicating similarly robust performance across population densities and nearest-neighbour orders.
+By contrast, $\hat{\lambda}_{\text{DK}}$, which is applicable only when $\ell=1$, exhibited substantial positive bias at low densities, where censoring was most severe.
+More generally, the relative performance of all estimators was strongly influenced by the resulting censored rate, defined as $n_0/(nq)$.

-Table \ref{tab:csr_sim_results} presents the relative bias and precision, measured as relative standard deviation (rSD), for the four Poisson-based estimators across the simulated scenarios.
+Table~\ref{tab:csr_sim_results} summarizes relative bias and precision, measured by the relative standard deviation, for the four Poisson-based estimators across the CSR simulation scenarios.

-\subsubsection{Non-CSR populations}
+\subsubsection{Non-CSR Populations}